VlachosGroup/pMuTT/docs/source/reactions.rst

    import numpy as np
-   from matplotlib import pyplot as plt from pMuTT.io_.thermdat import read_thermdat from pMuTT.models import pMuTT_list_to_dict from pMuTT.models import reaction as rxn
+   from matplotlib import pyplot as plt from pMuTT.io_.thermdat import read_thermdat from pMuTT import pMuTT_list_to_dict from pMuTT import reaction as rxn

    '''
    Read the thermdat